Seoni Malwa

-Seoni Malwa is a city and a municipality in Narmadapuram district in the Indian state of Madhya Pradesh.
+Seoni Malwa is a town and a municipality in Narmadapuram district in the Indian state of Madhya Pradesh.

 Demographics

 As of the 2011 Census of India, Seoni Malwa had a population of 86,195.
 Males constitute 52% of the population and females 48%.
 Seoni Malwa has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 67%.
-In Seoni Malwa, 13% of the population is under 6 years of age.
+In Seoni Malwa.
+13% of the population is under 6 years of age.